 Eggs are possibly one of the most nutritious foods.
-High in protein, iron, vitamin B12, vitamins and minerals, eggs are also a powerhouse of disease-fighting nutrients like lutein and zeaxanthin.
+High in protein, iron, vitamin B12, vitamins and minerals, eggs are also a great source of the important nutrients, lutein and zeaxanthin.

-However, not all eggs are created equally, the labels on the carton don’t necessarily give us a clue.
+Not all eggs are created equally and the labels on the carton don’t necessarily give us a clue.
 Labels like ‘free range’ or ‘cage free’ allow you, the consumer, to believe the eggs come from a farm where chickens live happy and healthy lives, doing just what chickens do.
 Unfortunately this is not always the case and if you want a healthy egg that comes from a chicken living a happy and healthy life, it’s time to begin scrutinizing the labels on egg cartons.

 Consumers are showing an increasing ethical concern and awareness for the lives of the animals that are bred and raised for food.
 These concerns are playing an important role in purchasing decisions.
 Below is a table showing what certain packaging terms mean:

 Certified free range and RSPCA Approved Outdoor

 When it comes to free range unfortunately, there is no legal definition in Australia, other than in Queensland, that clearly defines what free range actually means.
 'While 1,500 birds per hectare is the recommended maximum, this is not enforceable and large scale producers are keeping their hens at much higher densities to cash in on the growing market for free range products.'www.makeitpossible.com

 Queensland is the only state that has legislated a maximum of 1,500 hens per hectare.
 There is therefore a big difference in standards between each egg farm.
 The logos below indicate that the eggs have come from hens raised on a legitimate free range farm.